thegooddocsproject/request-for-comment/RFC-003-set-up-google-account.md

 - It's difficult for community members to see all the different working groups meetings in one calendar.
 - Community members can't simply add themselves to a working group meeting (they must be added manually).
 - There's no central location for people to store and access non-binary files being produced in various working groups (such as Google Doc files, slide decks, and other project assets).
+- Cameron notes that we can also provide access at the directory level without providing full access to the account.
+- Aaron notes that there seems to be the ability to delegate access to the account, which allows us to easily add/remove members while also relieving users of the need to remember Yet Another Password.

 Creating a shared, free Google account will solve many of these problems and give us access to tools that will improve our project's productivity.